AA Information and FAQ

 - U19AA - $1200, if qualified for CRC estimated $1,500 more, depending on fundraising/sponsorship and location of event.

 What is the time commitment?

-Like the financial commitment, the time commitment can vary from team to team and between age levels.
+- As is the same with the financial commitment, the time commitment can vary from team to team and between age groups.
 A good guideline is as follows:

-Coaches are required to follow Ringette Canada’s Long Term Athletic Development (LTAD) principles with respect to practice and playing time.
+- Participation in 4 to 5 tournaments.
+Coaches are required to follow Ringette Canada’s LTAD principles with respect to practice and playing time.

 Are athletes permitted/encouraged to play other sports during the ringette season?

 - The Spruce Grove Ringette Association (SGRA) recognizes athletes are required to balance many commitments.
 These commitments often include family, school and other sports.
 SGRA expects and supports family and school commitments take priority over ringette.

 - At U14AA & U16AA, SGRA encourages players to play other sports.
 The coach(s) will work with the family and the athlete to balance ringette with other sports, especially school sports.